Upgraded North Dakota Tornado Ends EF-5 Drought

 SET-UP

 A derecho is a long-lived severe wind event, with specific criteria about the length and width of the damaging wind swath.
-The SPC has a detailed page dedicated to these destructive wind storms.
-Several typically occur each year, through they can vary in intensity and area.
-A notable derecho ripped through Des Moines in 2020, producing hurricane force winds and widespread damage.
+The SPC has a detailed page dedicated to these destructive windstorms.
+Several typically occur each year, though they can vary in intensity and area.
+A notable derecho ripped through Des Moines in 2020, producing hurricane-force winds and widespread damage.

 OTHER REPORTS